 What’s the Difference Between Junior Open Water Diver and Open Water Diver?

-If the Junior Open Water Diver is age 10 or 11, they have to dive with either a scuba certified parent/guardian or a dive professional.
-In addition, while adult Open Water Divers and Junior Open Water Divers age 12 to 15 are certified to dive to a depth of 18 meters/60 feet, Junior Open Water Divers aged 10 or 11 are limited to depths of 12 meters/40 feet or less.
+If the Junior Open Water Diver is age 10 or 11, they must dive with either a certified parent/guardian or a dive professional.
+In addition, while adult Open Water Divers and Junior Open Water Divers aged 12 to 15 are certified to dive to a depth of 18 meters/60 feet, Junior Open Water Divers aged 10 or 11 are limited to depths of 12 meters/40 feet or less.

-However, because the course for juniors and adults is identical, as soon as a Junior Open Water Diver reaches the age of 15, they are then considered an Open Water Diver.
-And, they can order a replacement card to reflect their new Open Water Diver status.
+However, because the course for juniors and adults is identical, as soon as a Junior Open Water Diver reaches the age of 15, they are then considered an Open Water Diver and can order a replacement card to reflect their new Open Water Diver status.

 a woman holds a mana ray padi certification card